9 Famous Athletes Who Use Headphones for Top Performance

-This trend is evident with the increased number of pictures of world class athletes wearing top brands of headphones before a big event.
+This trend is evident with the increased number of pictures of world class athletes wearing top brands of headphones before a big event for doing their strength training routines.
 Here are nine famous athletic superstars who are known to use music and headphones to get ready to be their best.

 1. Michael Phelps